 That made me laugh for real, because it’s true, and I was in their exact shoes like a month ago.

 Coming to Boston, I definitely thought law school was business-casual.
 In hindsight, I’m not sure why – google pics?
 School ads?
 Or was it really just because Elle Woods was always dressed to the nines in Legally Blonde?
-I truly don’t know, but now that I’m here – I was so, so misguided.
+(I mean, seriously, take a look at these outfits again – https://www.insider.com/elle-woods-best-looks-from-legally-blonde) I truly don’t know, but I was so misguided.

 Despite its prestige, Harvard Law really is just school.
-People wear everything from jeans and fancy skirts to running shorts, sweats, and baseball caps (Not the professors – they’re always in slacks, collared shirts & ties).
+The law school attire varies GREATLY; people wear everything from jeans and fancy skirts to running shorts, sweats, and baseball caps (Not the professors – they’re always in slacks, collared shirts & ties).
 Half the class has showered, half hasn’t – about ten (including me) got a full night of sleep while everyone else is running on a few hours.
 Some are hiding hangovers, and not just on Fridays.
 And our classrooms are FREEZING, so even the cutest outfit is usually covered by a big ole sweater.

 Personally, I wear jeans pretty much every day – five weeks in and I haven’t devolved to sweats yet.
 GO ME.
 Upon deep, deep reflection, I believe this has happened for four reasons: